-- Infrastructure required to service the development is to be constructed on a staged basis to accommodate the staged release of the urban area in accordance with Cumbalum Precinct BStaging Plan (Figure 3 Appendix C) or as otherwise approved by Council; - vi.
-All service infrastructure is to be designed and constructed in accordance with the Northern Rivers Local Government Development and Design Manual.
+- The subdivision must be fully serviced with water, sewer, roads, drainage and underground electricity and telecommunications; - vi.
+This service infrastructure is to be constructed on a staged basis to accommodate the staged release of the Village in accordance with Cumbalum Precinct B Staging Plan (Figure 3 Appendix C) or as otherwise approved by Council; - vii.
+All service infrastructure is to be designed and constructed in accordance with the Northern Rivers Local Government Development and Design Manual; and - viii.
+Service infrastructure internal to the development site must be provided by the developer at no cost to Council.